arizvisa/ida-minsc/docs/static/install.rst

 To then clone the repository, one can use Git [:ref:`3<install-clone-references>`].
 When cloning, the directory containing the plugin's repository should replace the contents of the IDA user directory.
-If there are any files that the user currently has in their IDA user directory, the user can simply move these files into the repository's directory after cloning.
-This is done so that IDAPython will execute the "``idapythonrc.py``" file belonging to IDA-minsc.
-The following can be typed at command line to clone [:ref:`3<install-clone-references>`] the repository:
+If there are any existing files that the user currently has in their IDA user directory, the user can simply move these files into the repository's directory after cloning.
+This is done so that IDAPython will execute the "``idapythonrc.py``" file that is in the root of the IDA-minsc repository upon startup.
+The following can be typed at the command line in order to clone [:ref:`3<install-clone-references>`] the repository of the plugin directly into IDA's user directory:

 .. code-block:: sh

-    $ git clone https://github.com/arizvisa/ida-minsc $IDA_USERDIR
+    $ git clone https://github.com/arizvisa/ida-minsc $IDA_USERDIR/./

 Once this has been correctly done and the Python dependencies are installed, then when IDA starts up, the "``idapythonrc.py``" file in the repository should be